Louisa Van Vleet Spicer Wright

 Louisa "Lutie" Van Vleet Spicer Wright (1862–1913) was the first doctor in Clark County, Washington to have both a degree in medicine and a license to practice medicine having obtained both upon graduating from what was then the University of Michigan Medical School at Ann Arbor, Michigan in 1885.

 Early life

-She was born in Fern Prairie, Washington in 1862 to Lewis Van Vleet (1826-1910) and Elizabeth Angeline Van Vleet (née Coffey) (1836-1905).
-She had six siblings.
+She was born in Fern Prairie, Washington in 1862.

-Education

 After finishing school, she taught in schools in Grass Valley, earning $25 per month and saving up for medical school.